UModeler/UModeler.github.io/_sources/PrimitiveShapesGroup/StairTool.rst.txt

 Stair Tool |Icon_PrimitiveShapes_Stair|
 ################################################

-Creates stairs like you creates a box.
+Creates stairs like you create a box.
 The stair created with this tool has a uniform rise no matter how high the stair is.

 Steps
 --------